ruzgar-mcu-wizard/rtl8812cu-drivers-for-windows/README.md

 - ❌ **No maintenance, no updates, no nonsense**
 - 📱 **Known Working Devices: RTL8812CU (VID: 0BDA PID: C812)**
 - 📡 **Only works with RTL8812CU, don’t plug in random Wi-Fi dongles expecting magic.**
+- 🗃 Driver Version: 1030.44.727.2022
+- 📆 Release Date: 18.10.2022
+- 📥 Source: Realtek OEM Package

+⚠ IMPORTANT

+This driver ONLY supports RTL8812CU chipsets.

+If your adapter uses RTL8811CU / RTL8821CU / RTL8812AU, this will NOT work.

+Only known working devices are ONLY RTL8812CU.

 ## Installation